woosting/linux/contents/remote-desktop/vnc4server/resolution.md

 		$ xrandr -s <1280x1024>
 		```

-		> Also a "mode" can be choosen by using the number presented after executing `xrandr` without any arguments.
+		> ALTERNATIVE: a "mode" can be choosen by using the number presented after executing `xrandr` without any arguments.

 ## References

+> StackOverflow:
-Adapted from (StackOverflow): [Article][1]
+[Article][1]

 <!-- REFERENCES -->